django-fluent/django-fluent-comments/README.rst

 ============

-The *django-fluent-comments* module enhances the default appearance of the *django.contrib.comments* application to be directly usable in web sites.
+The *django-fluent-comments* module enhances the default appearance of the django.contrib.comments_ application to be directly usable in web sites.
+The features are:

+* Ajax-based preview and posting of comments
+* Configurable form layouts using django-crispy-forms_.

-The application is designed to be plug&play.
+The application is designed to be plug&play;
-It leverages django-crispy-forms_ to handle the form layout.
+installing it should already give a better comment layout.

 Installation
 ============